teaching-on-testbeds/repro-DNS/README.md

 ## Results
 <!-- Here, you'll show: the original result in the paper and output from your experiment reproducing it. -->

-Afek et al. [1] claims that if the referral list numbers 1,500 NS names, then each NRDelegationAttack malicious query costs at least 5,600 times more CPU instructions than a benign query, reporting 3,415,000,000 instructions for a malicious query and 195,000 for a benign query.
-Efforts to reproduce the instructions measurement experiments recorded 2,775,000,000 instructions for a malicious query.

 As the NXNS attack mitigations empower their NRDelegation attack, Afek et al. [1] finds that a resolver patched against the NXNS attack is more vulnerable to the attack (costs more instructions) than a non-patched resolver implementation.

+For a NXNS-patched resolver, Afek et al. [1] claims that if the referral list numbers 1,500 NS names, then each NRDelegationAttack malicious query costs at least 5,600 times more CPU instructions than a benign query, reporting 3,415,000,000 instructions for a malicious query and around 195,000 for a benign query.

 The following figure shows the instructions executed on the resolver CPU relative to referral response size for both NXNS-patched and non-patched BIND9 resolvers from the original result in the paper:
 <!-- graph from paper -->
 ![attack_cost_paper](https://github.com/user-attachments/assets/a35ebdb7-3654-4c49-b24b-e3ca627a02a4)

-And from experiments reproducing the attack
+Efforts to reproduce the instructions measurement experiments recorded 2,775,000,000 instructions for a malicious query and around 200,000 instructions for a benign query on a NXNS-patched resolver.
 <!-- graph from my experiments -->
 ![attack_cost_repro](https://github.com/user-attachments/assets/993b98a2-7da7-4241-b651-2b1acfdf4e15)